top of page

 By Mar's Mission Editorial Team, with assistance from AI tools

-Feeding pets human food might appear to be a loving gesture, but it can seriously harm their health.
+Feeding companion animals human food might appear to be a loving gesture, but it can seriously harm their health.
 While the joy of sharing a small amount of food with your furry companion is tempting, it is crucial to understand the downsides involved.

 Common Human Foods That Are Harmful

-Several common human foods can be extremely toxic to pets.
+Several common human foods can be extremely toxic to companion animals.
 For instance:

 • Chocolate: Contains theobromine, which can cause rapid heart rate and even seizures in dogs.